Nikolai Vavilov: Vavilovian mimicry

+While studying the origins and evolutionary history of crop plants including cereals, Vavilov observed that weeds are inevitably included with crop seed by seed contamination.
+A consequence, he stated, was that the weed would evolve to appear progressively more like the crop: whenever a farmer, or a winnowing machine, removed as many weed seeds as possible, only the weed seeds that most closely resembled the crop would survive.
+Thus, selection would be applied unconsciously by the farmer (or by the winnowing machine used to separate the seeds).
+Vavilov described the cereal rye, which he believed had evolved in this way, as secondary crops.
+In 1982, Georges Pasteur proposed the name 'Vavilovian mimicry' for this process.

 Namesakes

-Today a street in downtown Saratov bears Vavilov's name.
-Vavilov's monument in Saratov near the end of the Vavilov street was unveiled in 1997.
-The square near the monument is a common place for opposition rallies.
-Another monument to him is located near the entrance to the Resurrection cemetery in Saratov, where Vavilov is buried.
+Today, a street in downtown Saratov bears Vavilov's name.
+Vavilov's monument in Saratov near the end of Vavilov Street was unveiled in 1997.
 The USSR Academy of Sciences established the Vavilov Award (1965) and the Vavilov Medal (1968).
 Today, the N.I.
 Vavilov Institute of Plant Industry in St. Petersburg still maintains one of the world's largest collections of plant genetic material.
-The Institute began as the Bureau of Applied Botany in 1894, and was reorganized in 1924 into the All-Union Research Institute of Applied Botany and New Crops, and in 1930 into the Research Institute of Plant Industry.
-Vavilov was the head of the institute from 1921 to 1940.
-In 1968 the institute was renamed after Vavilov in time for its 75th anniversary.
+In 1968, the institute was renamed after Vavilov in time for its 75th anniversary.
 A minor planet, 2862 Vavilov, discovered in 1977 by Soviet astronomer Nikolai Stepanovich Chernykh is named after him and his brother Sergey Ivanovich Vavilov.
-The crater Vavilov on the far side of the Moon is also named after him and his brother.
+The crater Vavilov on the far side of the Moon is named after him and his brother, a physicist.

 Media

 The story of the researchers at the Vavilov Institute during the Siege of Leningrad was fictionalized by novelist Elise Blackwell in her 2003 novel Hunger.
 That novel was the inspiration for the Decemberists' song "When The War Came" in the 2006 album The Crane Wife, which also depicts the Institute during the siege and mentions Vavilov by name.

 In 1987, the Shevchenko National Prize was awarded to Anatoliy Borsyuk (film director), Serhiy Dyachenko (script writer), and Oleksandr Frolov (camera) for the film Star of Vavilov (Russian: "Звезда Вавилова") about Vavilov's work.

 In 1990, a six part documentary entitled Nikolai Vavilov (Russian: Николай Вавилов) was created as a joint production of the USSR and East Germany.

-Season 1, Episode 4 of the 2020 science documentary series, Cosmos: Possible Worlds starring Neil deGrasse Tyson and based on the original series by Carl Sagan, was titled "Vavilov" and detailed his life.